Transforming lives in 25 countries across three continentsWhere we work

 Ireland can have a profound impact

-Despite all this, I do not view the summit as a failure.
-The Summit this week may ultimately have been underwhelming in its ambition.
-But we cannot afford to dismiss the process now that it has begun.
+Despite all this, I do not view the meeting as a failure.
+The Summit this week may ultimately have been underwhelming in its ambition but we cannot afford to dismiss the process now that it has begun.
 Imperfect as it may be, it is the only existing opportunity to ensure reform for refugees is delivered at scale.

 We need to act now